tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/PayU operations/Transfers.md

 ![PrintScreen](/assets/Transfers/Transfers_01.png)

-2. Complete the value to transfer or select the _**Transfer all available balance**_ option.
+2. Complete the value to transfer ou select the _**Transfer all available balance**_ option.
 In the right panel, the value entered is updated; furthermore, this panel shows how many free transfers you have until the end of the month.<br>If you don't have free transactions, this panel also displayed the value of the transaction along with the taxes.

 ![PrintScreen](/assets/Transfers/Transfers_02.png)

 3. Click _**Request transfer**_.
-A confirmation window appears to confirm the amount to be transferred, the value to be debit from your account, and the target account.<br>Click _**OK**_ to confirm it or _**Reject**_ to discard it.
+A confirmation window appears to confirm the amount to be transferred, the value to be debit from your account, and the target account.<br>Click _**OK**_ to confirm it ou _**Reject**_ to discard it.

 <img src="/assets/Transfers/Transfers_03.png" alt="PrintScreen" width="50%"/><br>